Dr-Amin-K/Dr-Amin-K/README.md

 # ✨ Welcome!
 Hello everyone!

-## About me: PhD in Control and Systems Engineering, Computer and Data Scientist ⚡
+## About me: PhD in Control and Systems Engineering, Computer and Data Scientist⚡

 ## Python and Web Developer 🌐

 ``` text